Our Staff

 Annelise Lawrence

-Ballet: Annelise was born and raised in Tacoma, WA.
+Broadway Musical Theater, Tap, Jazz: Annelise was born and raised in Tacoma, WA.
 She began dancing at the age of two at the Morgan Family YMCA.
 She trained in many styles including: Ballet, Pointe, Lyrical, Contemporary, Tap, Jazz, and Modern.
 Annelise performed in The Y Dance Company for six years.
 Her passion for dance continued to grow and led her to Saint Mary’s College where she combined her interests for science and dance to begin pursing her dream of Physical Therapy.

 Annelise is a graduate from Saint Mary’s College of California where she received a Bachelor of Science in Allied Health Science and Dance Choreography and Performance.
 She performed in the Saint Mary’s Dance Company and trained in: Ballet, Modern, and Contemporary.
 She intensively studied dance courses including: Dance Science, Dance History, Dance Pedagogy, Choreography, Laban/Bartenieff Fundamentals, Dance in Performance, Dance and Social Justice and much more.
 She co-produced the senior dance show, The Spaces In Between, directing and showcasing her own work of art and senior thesis, To Have a Guardian Angel.